Can you decipher a dog tail message?

 Before dogs became domesticated, most had large, bushy tails like wolves.
 Then a dog’s tail was crucial to his survival.

-But the tail was important for other uses, too.
+But the tail was necessary for other uses, too.

 In some breeds, a large, bushy tail is crucial for insulation.
-A general rule of thumb is, the colder the climate, the larger and bushier the tails.
-In the cold, when a dog sleeps, they will curl up and wrap their tail around their face and nose as a means to conserve their body heat.
+A general rule of thumb is the colder the climate, the larger and bushier the tails.
+When a dog sleeps in the cold, it will curl up and wrap its tail around its face and nose to conserve body heat.

-As dogs evolved, and with the migration, tinkering, and tweaking of their human companions, the dog’s tail changed.
+As dogs evolved, their tail changed with their human companions’ migration, tinkering, and tweaking.
 They become rudimentary, docked, narrowed, tipped, otter shaped, and even corkscrewed!
-As dogs evolved, and with the migration, tinkering, and tweaking of their human companions, the dog’s tail changed.
+As dogs evolved, the dog’s tail changed with the migration, tinkering, and tweaking of their human companions.
 There are almost as many different types of dog tails as there are types of dogs.

 Working dogs

 Hunters found their dogs were easier to follow, and they killed fewer of them if they could see a white tip.
-So, they fine-tuned that need, with selective breeding.
-Today, many hounds and sports breed proudly wave that white flag tail, as they zip through fields and woods.
+So, they fine-tuned that need with selective breeding.
+Today, many hounds and sports breeds proudly wave that white flag tail as they zip through fields and woods.

-Tails that have been bred away, or docked are not so much for looks, but because they were considered on-the-job hazards.
+Tails bred away or docked are not so much for looks but because they were considered on-the-job hazards.
 It was one thing less for an opponent or predator to grab, and it avoided the mess of tangles, burrs, and hitchhikers.

 Today, in Europe, it is illegal to crop the ears and dock a dog’s tail.
-Nevertheless, here in the United States, unfortunately, many owners insist it is done.
+Nevertheless, unfortunately, many owners insist it is done here in the United States.
 It is unnecessary, painful, and dangerous.

 Bottom line